1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Surgery may be needed if:

-2. Diverticulitis vs. Diverticulosis: What’s the Difference?
+2. Diverticulitis vs. Diverticulosis: What is the difference?

 Watch for these symptoms:

-4. Common Causes of Diverticulitis Flare-Ups
+4. Normal Triggers of Diverticulitis Flare-Ups.

 Flare-ups can happen when: